 - Scrub Brush

 - Old Toothbrush

 You can use oxygen bleach, but chlorine bleach does work better.
 Once ready, follow these steps…

-Rinse: Use a dry towel or perhaps a sponge and wipe up the area until all the bleach is gone.
+- Wipe the area with a dry towel or a sponge until all the bleach is gone.

 3- Grout Colorant

-- Try to keep it off the tile, but do not worry if some of the colorants do bleed over.
-Just wipe whatever colorant that does get on the tile away with a cloth.
+- Try to keep it off the tile, but do not worry if some colorant bleeds over.
+Just wipe whatever colorant does get on the tile away with a cloth.

-If that is not good enough for you, repeat the process, and that will lighten the grout with another shade.
+If that is not good enough for you, repeat the process, and that will lighten the grout further with another shade.
 Keep going until the grout reaches the desired color.